sjanadri/code-test/README.md

 ### Other considerations
-1. Feel free to make any necessary changes
+1. Feel free to make any necessary changes.

 #
 ## Exercise 5 - Bad Warehouse